 Afghanistan, with a per-capita income of less than US\$ 428, is among the least developed countries in the world with 70% of the population living in extreme poverty and health vulnerability.
 The social indicators, which were low even before the 1979 Soviet invasion, rank at or near the bottom among developing countries, preventing the fulfillment of rights to health, education, food and housing.
-Since the fall of the Taliban almost five years ago, important progress has been achieved in all sectors, but much remains to be done in order to reach a signifi-
+Since the fall of the Taliban almost five years ago, important progress has been achieved in all sectors, but much remains to be done in order to reach a significantly strengthened social infrastructure, realize the rights to survival, livelihood, protection and participation, and reach the Millennium Development Goals (MDGs). (source: www.who.int/nha).